Enhanced Reporting

 Tracking and Reporting Overtime Earnings

-Retirement Online automatically tracks year-to-date totals for overtime earnings and notifies you when a Tier 5 or 6 member reaches their overtime limit.
+A key feature of enhanced reporting is its ability to automatically track year-to-date totals for overtime earnings and notify you when a Tier 5 or 6 member reaches their overtime limit.

-You will have access to the automatic capping feature depending on:
+The automatic capping feature will take effect depending on:

 • Whether you report ERS or PFRS members; and